Skip to content

 A practical way to think about it:

-• If you replace major gear every ~5 years,
+• If you replace major gear every ~5 years, divide the cost over time.

 You're paying for:

-• injury reduction
+• Injury reduction

-• comfort (which leads to consistency)
+• Comfort (which leads to consistency)

-• confidence
+• Confidence

-But if you do, gear is what decides whether it’s soreness… or surgery.
+The goal is never to crash.
+But if you do, gear is what decides whether it's soreness… or surgery.

 Quick Gear Checklist (Save This)